 How to make Garlic Knots from Scratch

-- Make the Dough: You’ll need a stand mixer fitted with a dough hook to make this garlic knot recipe!
-Once the dough comes together in the bowl, you’ll knead it together on a clean work surface.
+- Make the Dough: Make sure you have all your ingredients for garlic knots before baking!
+You’ll need a stand mixer fitted with a dough hook and a large bowl to make this garlic knot recipe!
+Once the dough comes together in the bowl, you’ll knead by hand.
+Kneading the dough together on a clean work surface helps it come together.

-- Let the Dough Rise: Place the dough in a warm area and let it rise.
-It should double in size in about 90 minutes.
+- Let the Dough Rise: Cover the bowl with plastic wrap and place the dough in a warm area and let it rise.
+The homemade dough should double in size in about 90 minutes.
+If your dough doesn’t double in size, your yeast was most likely expired (dead).
+You’ll have to start again.

-- Shape into Knots: Then place them on a parchment paper lined baking sheet and let them rise another 30 minutes.
+- Shape into Knots: Then place the homemade dough knots on a parchment paper lined baking sheet and let them rise another 30 minutes.
+The homemade dough will puff up even more during this time!

 For extra flavorful garlic knots, brush them with melted butter and herbs before and after baking.
 Just note they’ll be a little darker in color if you do this.
 But will taste even more like garlic bread!